paavopoutiainen/siiliwall/README.md

 Routing added to continue working with boards and BoardForm for some idea testings.

 ## Web hosting
 We are using [Netlify](https://www.netlify.com/) to host our web project.
 Netlify is everything you need to build fast, modern websites: continuous deployment, serverless functions, and so much more.
-We decided to use this one beacause the setup is well documented and
+We decided to use this one because the setup is well documented and free to use for our purpose.

 ### Continous deployment with Netlify
 Create production build with `${npm run build}`.